 Ratification is likely not possible until March 2019 – or later – as multiple steps still need to be completed.
 For example, under the rules of NAFTA, the U.S. must give leaders of Canada and Mexico 6 months notice of the plan to withdraw from the trade agreement.
 The U.S. Congress also requires 90 days advance notice.

-An added complicating factor is the upcoming mid-term elections, which many observers are forecasting will lead to a Democrats majority firmly against the proposed trade deal between the U.S. and Mexico.
+An added complicating factor is the upcoming mid-term elections in the United States, which many observers are forecasting will lead to a Democrats majority firmly against the proposed trade deal between the U.S. and Mexico.
 In addition, Mexico is on record as saying it favours a trilateral deal that includes Canada.

 Watch for updates on the latest developments and remember we are here to help if one of the many trade disputes has had a negative impact on your business.